Big Health Insurance Overreach Calls For Washington Repentance (January 18, 2012)

 March 26, 2012 is when the Supreme Court will be tasked with unravelling this individual mandate snarl.

 There's plenty of time for you in Washington to take out the individual mandate, and perhaps save our poltical system from a total meltdown.

 And while you are at it- you all might just touch up the basics of health care- improve the prescription drug market, make the insurance markets open and consumer friendly, ensure pre-existing care requirements, promise the states some minimal per capita funding based on percentage of insured, and then let the states legislate and build on their innovations and successes.

 Or to put it another way, I trust Vermont and Connecticut and New Mexico and New Hampshire ("Live Free or Die" or is that Live Free, But You Must Purchase Health Insurance) and Texas more than I do the shifting political winds of Washington and its agents at the Health and Human Services Department.

 If the folks of Vermont want to do a public option or go single payer- have at it.
-If Connecticut wants to offer a competetive public option to compete with the big players in their backyard, fine.
+If Connecticut wants to compete with the big players in their backyard, fine.

 Our states can lead in this area and must do so because they have more of the political accountability than our dear print-the-money and we-know-better folks in Washington.